-However, current practices show that while there may be some differences in the methodology of HTA (for example the acceptability of some comparisons and comparators); the information needed to conduct relative effectiveness assessment is often quite similar across HTA bodies.
-It is also postulated that it may be useful for the sponsor of the technology to be aware of possible differences in evidence requirements from distinct HTA bodies.
+However, current practices show that while there may be some differences in the methodology of HTA (for example the acceptability of some comparisons and comparators), the information needed to conduct relatively effective assessments is often quite similar across HTA bodies.
+It may also be useful for the sponsor of the technology to be aware of possible differences in evidence requirements from distinct HTA bodies.

-EUnetHTA intends to develop Early Dialogues both for pharmaceuticals and medical devices.
-EDs are currently available for pharmaceuticals.
-EDs for medical devices may be launched in 2018, companies being interested in such EDs should contact the EUnetHTA ED secretariat (EUnetHTA-HAS@has-sante.fr)
+EUnetHTA develops Early Dialogues both for pharmaceuticals and medical devices.
+Companies interested in such EDs should contact the EUnetHTA ED secretariat (EUnetHTA-HAS@has-sante.fr)

 Objectives of the EUnetHTA EDs: